Harris Rosen: Early life and education

 Rosen was born in 1939 in Manhattan to Jack and Lee Rosen.
 He earned a Bachelor of Science degree from Cornell University School of Hotel Administration in 1961.
 He then served in the United States Army for three years in Germany and South Korea becoming a first lieutenant.
-Rosen, a descendant of Russian Jewish immigrants, has devoted significant resources to the local Jewish community, donating to and renaming the Jack and Lee Rosen Southwest Orlando Jewish Community Center in 2015.
+Rosen, a descendant of Russian Jewish immigrants, devoted significant resources to the local Jewish community, donating to and renaming the Jack and Lee Rosen Southwest Orlando Jewish Community Center in 2015.

 Career

 Rosen began his career at the Waldorf Astoria in New York City as a convention salesman.
 He also worked at other hotels including various Hilton Hotels and the New Yorker Hotel.
 Rosen eventually joined the Walt Disney Company as director of hotel planning.

-During the height of the 1973 oil crisis, Rosen left Disney and purchased his first hotel, a Quality Inn on International Drive in Southwest Orlando (Orange County; now Rosen Inn International).
+During the height of the 1973 oil crisis, Rosen left Disney and purchased his first hotel, a Quality Inn on International Drive in southwest Orlando.
 To market his hotel during this period, Rosen hitchhiked to New England and met with several motor coach companies to gain their Central Florida business.
-(At the end of one trip, one company offered him a return trip ride with a couple traveling to Florida, if he would provide them accommodations there).
+At the end of one trip, one company offered him a return trip ride with a couple traveling to Florida, if he would provide them accommodations there.
 That purchase marked the beginning of Rosen Hotels & Resorts.

 In 2006, Rosen opened the 1501-room Rosen Shingle Creek, an AAA Four Diamond hotel, his first resort.

 In October 2017, Rosen purchased the Clarion International Drive and the Red Roof Inn International Drive.
-The next year, he consolidated both hotels under the Midpointe Hotel name, bringing the total number of hotels owned to currently (2019) eight, all in Orlando.

-The company's other hotels include: the 1334-room Rosen Centre and the 800-room Rosen Plaza, both connected to the Orange County Convention Center's West Building, Rosen Inn closest to Universal, Rosen Inn at Pointe Orlando, and Rosen Inn International.
-All are located on International Drive.
-The Clarion Inn Lake Buena Vista is located next to Walt Disney World.
-Rosen Hotels & Resorts owns and operates eight hotels and resorts in the Orlando metropolitan area.
+The next year, he consolidated both hotels under the Midpointe Hotel name.
+Rosen Hotels & Resorts currently owns and operates seven hotels and resorts in the Orlando metropolitan area.
 The company administers 6,694 guestrooms, has 4,500 employees, and is valued at over $500 million.